Biden says US strikes against Houthi rebels will continue as bombardment has yet to deter militants

 The strikes were launched from the Red Sea and hit 14 missiles that the command deemed an “imminent threat.”

 The strikes followed an announcement Wednesday that the U.S. has put the Houthis back on its list of specially designated global terrorists.
-The sanctions that come with the formal designation are meant to sever violent extremist groups from their sources of financing.
+The sanctions that come with the formal designation are meant to sever violent extremist groups from their sources of financing, while also allowing vital humanitarian aid to continue flowing to impoverished Yemenis.

 Despite sanctions and military strikes, including a large-scale operation carried out by U.S. and British warships and warplanes that hit more than 60 targets across Yemen, the Houthis keep harassing commercial and military ships.
 The U.S. has strongly warned Iran to cease providing weapons to the Houthis.